FlorisSchippers/present/readme.md

 ]
 ```
 This structure can be broken down where the entire structure is an array of slides, each slide itself is an array of cards, each card itself is an array of HTML elements that all are displayed on the respective card.

+Slidedecks can also be saved to JSON files.